 Your main role is to inspire the next generation of students to join us here at Wrexham Glyndŵr University.

-Not only will your help be invaluable to our Communications, Marketing, Recruitment and Admissions team but being a Student Ambassador can be great for your own personal development.
-It will help you to develop teamwork, communication and motivational skills which will prove to be useful in your future career – and look great on your CV.
+Not only will your help be invaluable to our Communications, Marketing, Recruitment and Admissions teams, but being a Student Ambassador can be great for your own personal development.
+It will help you to develop teamwork, communication and motivational skills, which will prove to be useful in your future career – and look great on your CV.

 Will I need to be trained?

-Yes, everything you’ll be asked to do will be covered with training or on-the-day briefings.
+Yes, everything you’ll be asked to do will be covered with training or in on-the-day briefings.

 Will I get paid?

 Yes, Student Ambassadors earn £9.50 per hour.

 Lauren Jones, 2nd year BA Education and Childhood Studies